-The 19th head coach in Franklin & Marshall history, Dan Wagner enters his 12th season as the squad's mentor this fall.
-A two-time National Soccer Coaches Association of America (NSCAA)/Adidas Mid-Atlantic Region Coach of the Year, Wagner has turned the Diplomats into a consistent national player.
+The 19th head coach in Franklin & Marshall history, Dan Wagner enters his 13th season as the squad's mentor this fall.
+A three-time National Soccer Coaches Association of America (NSCAA)/Adidas Mid-Atlantic Region Coach of the Year, the only active coach in the region to win the award three times, Wagner has turned the Diplomats into a consistent national player.

-Wagner has guided the Diplomats to nine straight winning seasons, including four straight appearances in the Centennial Conference (CC) postseason.
-In 2012, the Diplomats posted the third-most wins in program history with a 12-6 overall mark.
+During the 2012 season, the Diplomats posted the then third-most wins in program history with a 12-6 overall mark.
 Wagner reached a legendary milestone in 2012, becoming the program's all-time leader in coaching victories by reaching the 100-win mark for his career.
 He became the eighth coach in CC history and the third active conference coach to achieve the 100-win milestone.

 The 2011 Diplomats posted the eighth winning season in Wagner's tenure at the helm, advancing to the CC playoffs for the third straight year.
 2010 saw F&M return to the national spotlight as they finished the regular season second in the CC and 23rd in the nation as ranked by the NSCAA.
 F&M had a run of over 600 minutes conceding only one goal and went 3-0-2 against the top-five teams in the Centennial.